mypreview/Conj/docs/reordering-homepage-components.md

 5. **Check or uncheck** the checkbox of each component to turn the display on or off.
 6. Click the **Publish** button to save the changes.

+## How Does Reorder Work?

+The **Reorder** control monitors the `conj_homepage` action that is executed on the homepage template and any function hooked into this action will be adjustable via this section.

-?> Any new components added after the initial configuration will need to be manually toggled via this section.
+?> Any new components added after the initial configuration will need to be manually toggled in the **Homepage Content** » **Reorder** section.